kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 UI Extensions and HUD
 https://www.nexusmods.com/x4foundations/mods/552
 Code: https://github.com/kuertee/x4-mod-ui-extensions
 by kuertee.
-Contributors: Erixon, Forleyor, Mycu, Runekn, AlexandreTK.
+Contributors: Erixon, Forleyor, Mycu, Runekn, AlexandreTK, NS.88.NS.

 Updates
 =======
-v7.1.09, 10 Oct 2024:
+v7.1.10, 17 Oct 2024:
--New callbacks: to support updates to some mods (e.g. Mycu's Equipment Tooltip, etc.).
+-New callbacks: for an upcoming mod from NS.88.NS.
+-Bug-fixes: deregisterCallback was only not deregistering callbacks except when the first callback registered is deregistered.

 Instructions for players
 ========================